peterjc/thapbi-pict/docs/examples/recycled_water/examine_db.rst

 This discards the original accessions and instead uses ``>``, MD5 checksum, space, semi-colon separated list of taxonomic assignments, new line, sequences, new line.
-Again, there is deliberatly no sequence line wrapping.
+Again, there is deliberately no sequence line wrapping in the file itself.

 Edit graph
 ----------